-Our team of immigration lawyers are specialised in the different requirements for British citizenship depending on your personal circumstances.
+Our team of immigration lawyers specialise in the different requirements for British citizenship depending on your personal circumstances.
 We can support you and your family every step of the way.

 Applying for Naturalisation

-If you are 18 years older or above and have been granted indefinite leave to remain or a right to permanent resident, you may be eligible for British citizenship through a process called naturalisation.
+If you are 18 or above and have been granted indefinite leave to remain or a right to permanent residence, you may be eligible for British citizenship through a process called naturalisation.

 The immigration team at Truth Legal can help you navigate this process and advise you on the best route for a successful British citizenship application.

-Naturalisation – not being married to a British citizen
+Naturalisation – not married to a British citizen

 (or not relying on being married to a British citizen)